jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 {% endtab %}

 Now run ```05a_genStakepoolCert.sh pool_name``` again.
 This will generate the pool_name.pool.cert file and the actual pool_name.metadata.json.
 Later you can upload the metadata.json to the URL you specified in the previous step.
-Do not edit it anymore or the hash will not fit!
+Do not edit it anymore or the hash won't fit!
-If you want to change something, change it in the pool_name.pool.json and repeat ```05a_genStakepoolCert.sh pool_name```.
+If you want to change something, change it in the pool_name.pool.json and run ```05a_genStakepoolCert.sh pool_name``` again.

 Delegate to your own pool as owner.
 (Pledge)